Travel Information Slovenia

 Last updated: 23.02.2026 Reading time: 8 Minute(s)

-Planning a Slovenia road trip or holiday?
+Are you planning a Slovenia road trip or holiday?
 And would you perhaps like to travel by your own car or motorhome?
-Then you will find all the important travel information for Slovenia here, covering entry requirements, traffic regulations, and tolls.
+Then you'll find all the important travel information for Slovenia here, covering entry requirements, traffic rules and tolls.
 We have also compiled some helpful safety tips and valuable holiday recommendations for travelling in Slovenia.

 Travel Information Slovenia – The Most Important Facts at a Glance